 |Impaired Passive Range of Motion

 ||IBSA Vision Impairment B2

 ||IBSA Vision Impairment B3

 Approved underlying health conditions or medical diagnoses include, but are not limited to, spinal cord injuries, brain injuries, strokes, cerebral palsy, multiple sclerosis, short stature, congenital limb deficiencies, leg length differences, amputations, and vision impairments.

 The 10 Paralympic eligible impairments are impaired passive range of motion, impaired muscle power, limb deficiency, leg length difference, short stature, hypertonia, ataxia, athetosis, vision, and intellectual impairment.
 At this time, intellectual impairment is not used in Para Surfing.

 There are several impairments, that although they do impair function, they are considered “Non-Eligible Impairments” for Para Surfing.
 Examples of non-eligible impairments include pain, hearing impairment, low muscle tone, hypermobility, joint instability, endurance, and poor respiratory functioning according to the International Paralympic Committee.

 Each Para Surfing Surf Class has minimal impairment criteria for each eligible impairment.
 The minimal impairment criteria has been established based on the impairment being enough of an impairment that it affects the sport of surfing.
 For example, although amputated fingers are recognized as an impairment, missing fingers is not enough of an impairment to impact the sport of surfing.
-Refer to the “ISA Para Surfing Classification Rules and Regulations” published September 2019 for the listing of each minimal impairment criteria, eligible impairment, and description of each Para Surfing Class.
+Refer to the “ISA Para Surfing Classification Rules and Regulations” for the listing of each eligible impairment, minimal impairment criteria, and description of each Para Surfing Class.